stangh/Get-AVInfo/README.md

     - Update Bitdefender definitions
 - **Windows Defender**
     - Update Windows Defender definitions
+    - Reset Windows Defender definitions
     - Return which components of Windows Defender are enabled and which are not
     - Test if Windows Defender is disabled in the Registry
+    - Enable Windows Defender in the Registry
+    - Enable Windows Defender if it is disabled
+    - Disable UI lockdown
+    - Enable UI lockdown
 - **Vipre**
     - Update Vipre definitions
     - Enable Vipre when it is disabled